jacobmcasey/kcl_6CCS3COV_7CCSMCVI_openbookcalculators/README.md

 ## Usage

-Detailed instructions on how to use the scripts for different calculations.
+Detailed instructions on how to use the scripts for different calculations, check comments as they are all pretty easy to use!

 ## Features